areebbeigh/coding-portfolio/README.md

 # Coding Portfolio
-A Django webapp for those programmers who are lazy to do too much to setup a website for their projects.
+A <a href="https://www.djangoproject.com/">Django</a> webapp for those programmers who are lazy to do too much to setup a website for their projects.

 ## What does this app do?
 Coding Portfolio is a simple webapp for the Django framework that provides you a ready-made website where you can post your